 Ingrid holds a B Econ (Hons) degree from the University of the Free State in South Africa and has worked as an agricultural economist for more than 25 years.
 She also gained experience in organisational development and the management of networks in a regional and Pan-African context by serving on a number of DFID and World Bank project teams.

-After relocating to New Zealand, she was appointed as the Executive Officer of the New Zealand Manipulative Physiotherapists Association (NZMPA) in October 2010.
-In addition to this, she has been appointed as the Office Manager of IFOMPT in April 2013 and the Executive Director in February 2017.
+After relocating to New Zealand, she was appointed as the Executive Officer of the New Zealand Manipulative Physiotherapists Association (NZMPA) in October 2010, a position she held until April 2018.
+In addition to this, she served as the Office Manager of IFOMPT as of April 2013 and became the Executive Director in February 2017.